 There is dramatic need for well-qualified science teachers in both high schools and middle schools.
 The B.A. or non-certified B.S. in chemistry can be combined with a number of avenues for obtaining state certification as a secondary school science teacher.
-Students interested in this program should contact the Chemistry Department office for more information.
+Students interested in this program should contact the Chemistry Department Chair, Dr. Alice Bruce, for more information.

 Other Areas of Focus

 The chemistry curriculum provides a flexible grounding for areas of focus in materials science, biomaterials, wood chemistry, and computational chemistry to name a few.
 Other minors could include business for a career in management within the chemical industry or journalism for careers in technical and science writing.
-More detailed information is available in the Chemistry office.
+Speak with the Chair for further information.

 Cooperative Work Experience

 A program is available which allows students to accept opportunities for temporary employment provided by cooperating industries.
 The student may work during the summer or part of one summer and either the preceding or following semester.
-Credit will be allowed for this work under course numbers CHY 394 and CHY 594.
-This is a supervised and paid professional experience.
+Credit will be allowed for this work under course number CHY 394.
+This is a supervised professional experience.

 Five-Year Combined B.S.-M.S.
 Program